-Results: Fundus and FA images of 960 patients were screened, soft drusen regression was detected in 34 cases, 14 patients agreed to participate in the study, ranging in age from 52 to 84 years (median 72).
-The mean follow-up period was 5.9 years (range 2.8-14.4 years).
+Results: Fundus and FA images of 960 patients were screened, soft drusen regression was detected in 34 cases, and 14 patients agreed to participate in the study, ranging in age from 52 to 84 years (median 72).
+The mean follow-up period was 5.9 years (range 2.8–14.4 years).
 FMM showed generalised threshold elevation relative to normal controls both under photopic and scotopic conditions.
 Scotopic sensitivity loss exceeded photopic loss in all cases.
 Sensitivity loss over areas with drusen or regressed drusen did not differ significantly from that over non-drusen areas.

 Conclusion: Macular soft drusen may fade or disappear without detectable ophthalmoscopic, FA or psychophysical signs of local dysfunction.
 This phenomenon is a potential source of misclassification.
 The prognosis for cases with true regression of drusen compared with those without needs to be considered in future studies on AMD.

 Competing interests None.

 Provenance and Peer review Not commissioned; externally peer reviewed.